Assignments

 Negative

-The negative is the mold itself, a hollow form with the inverted shape of the final object.
-In this project, the polycarbonate block machined on the Roland MDX-540 is the first negative: it has the dog figure carved into it as a cavity.
-When you pour silicone into that cavity and let it cure, the silicone takes the shape and becomes a flexible negative mold you can reuse repeatedly.
+The negative is the mold — a hollow form with the inverted shape of the final object.
+The wax block machined on the MDX-540 is the first negative.
+Silicone poured into it becomes a flexible negative mold you can reuse repeatedly.

-• The polycarbonate block with the machined cavity is a negative.
+• The wax block with the machined cavity is a negative.

-• The silicone poured into it produces another negative (the flexible mold).
+• The silicone poured into it produces another negative.

 • Negatives are used to produce multiple identical positives.